 If the contractor was found to be in default by the court, and then the contractor does not comply with the court order, they may have to compensate the owner or general contractor for the costs of completing the work.

 Massachusetts Construction Litigation Lawyers at the Katz Law Group

-The construction litigation attorneys at the Katz Law Group have over 35 years of experience representing contractors, project managers, and property owners in contractor default disputes.
+The construction litigation attorneys at the Katz Law Group have nearly 40 years of experience representing contractors, project managers, and property owners in contractor default disputes.
 Contact them online or call them at (508) 480-8202 for help in Worcester, Marlborough, Framingham, or the rest of Massachusetts.